System environment (Hostname, DNS etc)

 sudo certbot --apache

-During the progress it will remind you to choose the domain, you should choose myvps.com since this is your email domain.
+During the progress it will remind you to choose the domain.
+You should install certificates for both myvps.com and mail.myvps.com domains.

 After installing the certificates, you will see Apache webserver is listening on HTTP port 443 as well.